Table of Contents

 Screening interviews allow you to learn more about applicants’ experience and personality without dedicating weeks to formal interviews.
 Continue reading to find out what a screening interview is, why you should conduct them, and what questions will help determine which candidates pass through to a second interview.

-What is a Screening Interview?
+What Is a Screening Interview?

 The hiring process can get messy quickly though.
 You have to keep track of who’s applied, who’s resume you’ve screened, who’s had an interview, notes you’ve taken on them, offers you’ve sent, etc. Using an all-in-one HR software like Eddy saves you hours a week by organizing all of your candidates into a pipeline where you can see all of the necessary information for each one!
-Request a demo of Eddy today and we’d be happy to show you how much easier hiring can be.
+Request a demo of Eddy Hire today and we’d be happy to show you how much easier hiring can be.

 Why Conduct Screening Interviews?